Muhammad Enamul Huq

 Brig.
 General (Retd) Mohammad Enamul Huq is a Bangladesh Awami League politician.
 He was State Minister of Power, Energy and Mineral Resources in Second Hasina Cabinet.

 Early life

-Huq was born on 10 January 1947.
+Huq was born on 10 January 1947 to a Bengali Muslim family in the village of Chandpur in Shahbazpur Union, Nawabganj, Malda district, Bengal Presidency.
+He was the eldest among the five sons and three daughters of Mohammad Mozahar Hossain and Ferdaus Mahal.

+He completed his matriculation from Humayun Reza High School in 1962, and passed his Higher Secondary Certificate (Science Division) from Comilla Victoria College in 1964.
+Huq earned his Bachelor of Science degree in Electrical Engineering from Bangladesh University of Engineering and Technology in 1968.

 Career

 Huq served as a commissioned officer in the Bangladesh Army.
 He retired as a Brigadier General.
 He was elected to Parliament from Chapai Nawabganj-1 as a candidate of Bangladesh Awami League in 2008.